waveform80/pisense/docs/monitor.rst

 .. literalinclude:: examples/monitor3.py
     :pyobject: main

 Finally, we did promise that we're going to store the data in a database.
-The most appropriate database for this sort of thing is a `round-robin database`_ which we will use the excellent `rrdtool`_ project to implement (if you wish to understand the rrdtool calls below, I'd strongly recommend reading its documentation).
+Ideally, we want a `round-robin database`_ for which we can use the excellent `rrdtool`_ project (if you wish to understand the rrdtool calls below, I'd strongly recommend reading its documentation).
 This provides all sorts of facilities beyond just recording the data, including averaging it over convenient time periods and producing good-looking charts of the data.

 .. note::